OpenEvalProject/evals/manuscripts/elife-56920/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/56920/elife-56920-fig4-v2.jpg)

 **Figure 4.:** (A and C) Representative voltage-clamp recording of (A) Ba2+-sensitive and (C) apamin-sensitive AHP currents before and after drug application (upper), and corresponding voltage protocols (lower).
 (B) BaCl2 (200 µM) blocked both peak and late phases of the current but the magnitude of the changes was similar in all groups.
 Sham n = 9 neurons/3 mice, 6-OHDA n = 10 neurons/3 mice, chronic-LD n = 9 neurons/3 mice.
 (D) Using a depolarization protocol to recruit primarily mAHP currents, apamin (100 nM) decreased the peak current amplitude without altering the late stage of the AHP current.
 Sham n = 17 neurons/5 mice, 6-OHDA n = 14 neurons/4 mice, chronic-LD n = 14 neurons/4 mice; p<0.05 (*), Kruskal-Wallis test with Dunn’s multiple comparison.
 (E) ChI-specific gene expression of Kcnn1-3 (SK1-3) isoforms measured by RT-qPCR as in Figure 3H.
 Target mRNA levels were normalized to β-actin.
 There were no significant differences between the groups by Kruskal-Wallis test; sham n = 6 samples/20 mice, 6-OHDA n = 4 samples/17 mice, chronic-LD n = 6 samples/22 mice.
-Figure 4—source data 1.

 To determine whether changes in mAHP current were due to decreased expression of SK channels, we measured mRNA levels of SK1-3 (gene name Kcnn1-3) in ChIs from Chat-Cre:Rpl22HA mice.
 There was no difference in the mRNA expression of these SK isoforms, suggesting that changes in mAHP current were not mediated by transcriptional regulation of these channels (Figure 4E).

-## Partial inhibition of HCN and SK channels recapitulates changes in ChI firing rate caused by DA depletion and chronic L-DOPA treatment
+### Partial inhibition of HCN and SK channels recapitulates changes in ChI firing rate caused by DA depletion and chronic L-DOPA treatment

 Based on the changes in Ih and mAHP currents presented above, we hypothesized that altered activity of HCN and SK channels might be responsible for decreased spontaneous activity in 6-OHDA and increased spontaneous activity in chronic-LD mice (Figure 5A).
 To model these changes pharmacologically, we first established the concentrations of ZD7288 and apamin that provide ~50% inhibition of HCN- and SK-mediated currents observed in ChIs from 6-OHDA and chronic-LD mice (ZD7288: EC50 = 1.4 μM, R2 = 0.87, n = 8 neurons/2 mice; apamin: EC50 = 0.9 nM, R2 = 0.88, n = 6 neurons/2 mice; Figure 5B,C).
 Next, using slice preparations from control mice (no sham surgery), we performed cell-attached recordings of ChI activity before and after bath application of 1 nM apamin either alone (to mimic decreased SK but normal HCN activity seen in chronic-LD group) or in combination with 1 µM ZD7288 (to mimic inhibition of both SK and HCN channels in 6-OHDA group).
 Partial blockade of both channels decreased sAP frequency (baseline: 1.9 ± 0.3 Hz; apamin + ZD7288: 0.9 ± 0.2 Hz, n = 8 neurons/3 mice; p=0.0078, Wilcoxon signed rank test; Figure 5D,E), increased the coefficient of variation of sAP frequency (baseline: 0.28 ± 0.04; apamin + ZD7288: 0.74 ± 0.15; p=0.0156, Wilcoxon signed rank test; Figure 5F,G) and phenocopied changes in bursting and pausing of ChIs in the 6-OHDA group (Figure 1—figure supplement 2G–L).
 Similarly, the features of ChI firing in the chronic-LD group were recapitulated with partial SK current blockade, including increased sAP frequency (baseline: 1.8 ± 0.2 Hz; apamin: 2.7 ± 0.3 Hz, n = 10 neurons/3 mice; p=0.0020, Wilcoxon signed rank test; Figure 5D,E), no change in coefficient of variation of sAP frequency (baseline: 0.60 ± 0.14; apamin: 0.55 ± 0.10; p=0.8457, Wilcoxon signed rank test; Figure 5F,G) and similar changes in the bursting/pausing patterns (Figure 1—figure supplement 2).
 Overall, our findings suggest that alterations in ChI spontaneous activity caused by DA depletion and subsequent chronic L-DOPA treatment can be reproduced by decreasing HCN- and SK- mediated currents.

 ![Figure 5.](https://cdn.elifesciences.org/articles/56920/elife-56920-fig5-v2.jpg)

 **Figure 5.:** (A) Proposed changes in HCN and SK currents in ChIs from different treatment groups and their effect on spontaneous firing rates (+).
-(B) Dependence of I density (as measured on hFigure 3E) on ZD7288 concentration.
+(B) Dependence of Ih density (as measured on Figure 3E) on ZD7288 concentration.
 The orange curve represents fit of the data with the equation Y = 100(XSlope)/(IC50Slope + XSlope).
 Hill slope and IC50 are 0.9 and 1.4 µM, correspondingly; n = 8 neurons/2 mice.
 (C) Dependence of mAHP current density (as measured on Figure 4C) on apamin concentration.
 Hill slope and IC50 are 4 and 0.9 nM, correspondingly; n = 6 neurons/2 mice.(D–G) Partial SK and HCN channel blockade reproduced changes in the sAP rate and coefficient of variation of 6-OHDA and +chronic-LD groups.
 Although on average the decrease and increase in sAP frequency caused by apamin+ZD and apamin alone, respectively, did not reach statistical significance (D), apamin+ZD reliably decreased and apamin alone increased baseline sAP firing rate in individual ChIs (E).
 Likewise, the differences in the median coefficient of variation did not reach statistical significance (F), however, apamin+ZD increased CV over baseline for most ChIs, whereas apamin alone did not change the baseline CV (G).
 Untreated n = 17 neurons/6 mice, apamin+ZD n = 8 neurons/3 mice, apamin n = 10 neurons/3 mice; In panel D, p<0.001 (***) by Kruskal-Wallis test with Dunn’s multiple comparisons.
 In panels E and G, p<0.05 (*) and p<0.01 (**), Wilcoxon matched-pairs signed rank test.
-Figure 5—source data 1.

 ## Discussion

 Dysregulation of cholinergic neurotransmission is an important contributor to both the expression of PD symptoms and the adverse effects of DA replacement therapy.
 Here, we examined the consequences of DA loss and those of chronic treatment with L-DOPA on mouse ChI physiology.
 In addition to altered morphology, synaptic connectivity and responsiveness to DA receptor stimulation, we found significant alterations of cell-intrinsic properties of ChIs.
 In the DA depleted striatum, both HCN- and SK-mediated currents were diminished.
 HCN current reduction was accompanied by reduced TRIP8b, which regulates trafficking and gating of HCN channels, rather than changes in Hcn mRNA expression.
 Interestingly, chronic treatment of lesioned mice with L-DOPA restored HCN activity to sham levels while SK currents remained depressed.
 The pharmacological blockade of HCN and SK channels to mimic the DA depleted and chronic L-DOPA treated states recapitulated the changes in rate and pattern of ChI firing, providing new insights into molecular adaptations that follow striatal DA depletion in PD patients receiving L-DOPA therapy.

-## Changes in ChI tonic activity following DA depletion and chronic L-DOPA treatment
+### Changes in ChI tonic activity following DA depletion and chronic L-DOPA treatment

 Anticholinergic drugs have been effective in the treatment of PD symptoms, highlighting the importance of cholinergic neurotransmission to basal ganglia function.
 Early observations showed that the severity of PD symptoms in patients is worsened by drugs that increase cholinergic activity (Duvoisin, 1967), while more recent reports demonstrated that direct optogenetic and chemogenetic inhibition of ChIs improved DA depletion-mediated motor dysfunction (Maurice et al., 2015; Tanimura et al., 2019; Ztaou et al., 2016).
 Though the contribution of aberrant ChI neurotransmission to PD pathophysiology is unquestioned, conflicting results on the change in ChI activity caused by DA depletion have been reported.
 We show here that both spontaneous activity and excitability of dorsolateral striatal ChIs in 6-OHDA injected mice are significantly decreased.
 Similar changes were recently demonstrated using a genetic model with diphtheria toxin to induce dysfunction in dopaminergic neurons (McKinley et al., 2019).
 In contrast, other studies using similar protocols in rodents have shown no significant change in the tonic firing rate (Ding et al., 2006), and increased excitability of ChIs (Maurice et al., 2015; Sanchez et al., 2011; Tubert et al., 2016).
 Some of these discrepancies can be attributed to differences in animal species (mice vs. rats) or experimental conditions (DA-lesion protocol, composition of the recording solutions, etc.) but careful evaluation of the contribution of these differences is currently lacking.